Lobster: Body

 Lobsters are invertebrates with a hard protective exoskeleton.
 Like most arthropods, lobsters must shed to grow, which leaves them vulnerable.
 During the shedding process, several species change color.
 Lobsters have eight walking legs; the front three pairs bear claws, the first of which are larger than the others.
 The front pincers are also biologically considered legs, so they belong in the order Decapods ("ten-footed").
 Although lobsters are largely bilaterally symmetrical like most other arthropods, some genera possess unequal, specialized claws.

 Lobster anatomy includes two main body parts: the cephalothorax and the abdomen.
 The cephalothorax fuses the head and the thorax, both of which are covered by a chitinous carapace.
 The lobster's head bears antennae, antennules, mandibles, the first and second maxillae.
 The head also bears the (usually stalked) compound eyes.
 Because lobsters live in murky environments at the bottom of the ocean, they mostly use their antennae as sensors.
 The lobster eye has a reflective structure above a convex retina.
 In contrast, most complex eyes use refractive ray concentrators (lenses) and a concave retina.
 The lobster's thorax is composed of maxillipeds, appendages that function primarily as mouthparts, and pereiopods, appendages that serve for walking and for gathering food.
 The abdomen includes pleopods (also known as swimmerets), used for swimming, as well as the tail fan, composed of uropods and the telson.

 Lobsters, like snails and spiders, have blue blood due to the presence of hemocyanin, which contains copper.
 In contrast, vertebrates, and many other animals have red blood from iron-rich hemoglobin.
-Lobsters possess a green hepatopancreas, called the tomalley by chefs, which functions as the animal's liver and pancreas.
+Lobsters possess a green hepatopancreas, called the tomalley in culinary usage, which functions as the animal's liver and pancreas.

 Lobsters of the family Nephropidae are similar in overall form to several other related groups.
 They differ from freshwater crayfish in lacking the joint between the last two segments of the thorax, and they differ from the reef lobsters of the family Enoplometopidae in having full claws on the first three pairs of legs, rather than just one.
 The distinctions from fossil families such as the Chilenophoberidae are based on the pattern of grooves on the carapace.

 Analysis of the neural gene complement revealed extraordinary development of the chemosensory machinery, including a profound diversification of ligand-gated ion channels and secretory molecules.

-Coloring

-Typically, lobsters are dark colored, either bluish-green or greenish-brown, to blend in with the ocean floor, but they can be found in many colors.
-Lobsters with atypical coloring are extremely rare, accounting for only a few of the millions caught every year, and due to their rarity, they usually are not eaten, instead being released back into the wild or donated to aquariums.
-Often, in cases of atypical coloring, there is a genetic factor, such as albinism or hermaphroditism.
-Special coloring does not appear to affect the lobster's taste once cooked; except for albinos, all lobsters possess astaxanthin, which is responsible for the bright red color lobsters turn after being cooked.